siam-biswas/Transfiguration/README.md

 ```

-## Provider
+## Provider, Presenter & Adapter

 Provider holds all type of data that you are going to use.
 It contains the array of sections and helps `Transfigurator` to execute the operations.

-## Presenter

 Presenter is where you containers actual datasource & delegate functions are implemented.
 It holds the `Mapper` object and also creates the link between your data operation & presenting operation.

-## Adapter

-It contains the provider and presenter and work as a type definition for supported containers.
+Adapter contains the provider and presenter and work as a type definition for supported containers.

 | Adapters           |
 | ------------------|